developerdizzle/react-virtual-list/README.md

 ## Tests

 Use `npm test` to run the tests using [jasmine-node](https://github.com/mhevery/jasmine-node).
-Currently only the calculations inside `./src/utils/virtual-renderer.js` are tested.
+Currently only the math calculations are tested.
 Hoping to add some DOM tests as well.